Precision Medicine Cancer Trial

 - The inclusion of uncommon types of cancer in NCI-MATCH offers patients an unusual opportunity to have their disease assessed to see if it has the same genetic abnormalities found in more common cancer types

 - It also offers researchers a unique opportunity to study the effectiveness of new treatments on rare diseases

-- NCI-MATCH was co-developed by the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), and the ECOG-ACRIN Cancer Research Group, one of five NCI National Clinical Trials Network groups
+- NCI-MATCH was co-developed by the National Cancer Institute, part of the National Institutes of Health, and the ECOG-ACRIN Cancer Research Group

 - ECOG-ACRIN is leading the trial, a role that involves coordinating the genetic testing and supporting trial sites with training, laboratory services, trial assignments, biostatistical support, data management, auditing, quality control, and public awareness

-- Patient advocates were engaged in the development of the trial and will help oversee the protocol and other aspects of the study
+- Patient advocates were engaged in the development of the trial and are giving input on its implementation and other aspects of the study

 - To learn more about this trial, patients should start by speaking with their doctor or healthcare team

-- Trained information specialists at the NCI Cancer Information Service are available to answer cancer-related questions in English and Spanish
+- Contact the NCI Contact Center, where trained specialists answer cancer-related questions in English and Spanish

 Study Overview PowerPoint